AC-002.04 – Net ID Account Management

 Purpose

-Members of the UTHSC community are issued a UT-wide identifier called the NetID.
-When access to UTHSC networks, systems, or applications is required, they are supplied with a unique user identifier (the NetID) and a password; referred to as credentials.
+UT Health Science Center community members are issued a UT-wide identifier called the NetID.
+When access to UT Health Science Center networks, systems, or applications is required, they are supplied with a unique user identifier (the NetID) and a password; referred to as credentials.
 The purpose of this document is to document the procedure for creating and deleting credentials based on the NetID.
-This standard is also designed to meet compliance requirements for data regulated by federal or state law.
-This includes, but is not limited to, security requirements and safeguards for the Family Educational Rights and Privacy Act (FERPA), Health Insurance Portability and Accountability Act (HIPAA), or Gramm-Leach-Bliley Act (GLBA).

 Scope

-This practice applies to all members of the UTHSC community who have been granted access to any UTHSC system or data by means of an authenticator, based on a unique user account based on the UTHSC NetID and password, i.e. credentials).
+This practice applies to all members of the UT Health Science Center community who have been granted access to any UT Health Science Center system or data using an authenticator, based on a unique user account based on the UT NetID and password, i.e. credentials.

 Definitions